 3. Work with a WordPress Maintenance Service

 Backups usually come standard with WordPress maintenance service plans.
-Here at Barrel Roll, our Standard plan includes a complete backup of your files and database each week, which we store securely on an off-site server that you can access any time.
+Here at Barrel Roll, our Advanced plan includes a complete backup of your files and database each week, which we store securely on an off-site server that you can access any time.

 On our Premium plan, we provide daily backups and retain up to 30 of them so you have plenty of options for restoration if something goes wrong.

 FIVE Best Practice Tips for WordPress Backups

 No matter which backup solution you choose, there are five key things you should keep in mind: